Feeling a Bit Backed Up?

 Flax Seeds have been used to treat constipation for centuries.
-They contain high amounts of fiber and omega 3 fatty acids which help serve as a laxative.
-Similar to sesame seeds, flax seeds can be added to foods such as salad, cereal, yogurt, smoothies, soups, and any other fun ideas you can come up with.
+They contain high amounts of fiber and omega-3 fatty acids, which help serve as a laxative.
+Like sesame seeds, flax seeds can be added to foods such as salad, cereal, yogurt, smoothies, soups, and any other fun ideas you can come up with.

 15 – Aloe Vera:

-Aloe Vera has also been used for centuries to treat constipation as well as skin rashes, internal bleeding, burns, and ulcers.
+Aloe Vera has been used for centuries to treat constipation, skin rashes, internal bleeding, burns, and ulcers.
 It helps promote regularity as well as cleanse the colon of unwanted toxins.

 16 – Epsom Salt:

 Epsom salt serves as a good stool softener which can help make stools easier to pass and can promote regularity.
 Two teaspoons of Epsom salt in a glass of water or fruit juice is all it takes to get the job done.
-Standard salt also softens stools, however, it will not promote bowel movements the way that Epsom salt does.
+Standard salt also softens stools; however, it will not promote bowel movements like Epsom salt does.

 17 – Baking Soda: